Often people ask me ‘What is the difference between collaboration and co-authoring?’ So here’s a brief overview on collaboration and co-authoring.

 Co-authoring is described as being a co-writer (in books, documents, or reports).
 Sometimes collaboration and co-authoring mean the same.
 For example, two authors writing a book together 50-50 is a proper collaboration and co-authoring.
 If a person writes a book and the other helps in editing and proofreading, there is only one author, but they have collaborated to write the book.
 Co-authoring is a great way to create a community around yourself as you write.
 It’s also a good way to address your own knowledge gaps, by co-authoring with someone else who has the skills and knowledge to compliment your own expertise.

 Another option is to co-author as part of a multi-author book project.
 Multi-author books increase your credibility and position you as an expert in your field.
 You can tell your story without the need to write an entire book yourself.
-In multi-author book projects run by Golden Earth Publishing you write a chapter of 3,000 words along side other authors.
+In multi-author book projects run by Golden Earth Publishing you write a chapter of 2,000 to 3,000 words along side other authors.
 The authors are all writing about a similar topic for example ‘innovation’.
 The co-authors in the project come together to ensure the success of the book or literary work.
 They support each other and create a strong community.
 This supportive network extends beyond the publishing of their multi-author book.

 You need to be very cautious before collaborating with someone.
 The start of collaboration is quite similar to a marriage.
 It’s usually not a good idea to get involved on the first date.
 On the other hand, it makes sense to meet someone in a work context in particular.
 Without knowing the other person, the start of a project is one of the most frequent blunders in collaboration.